Interested in applying to our MS or PhD programs? View presentations from this year's info sessions.

-The Scripps PhD program is organized into three separate academic programs: the Climate-Ocean-Atmosphere Program; Geosciences of the Earth, Oceans, and Planets; and the Ocean Biosciences Program.
-Each program is responsible for all graduate educational activities in its area, including teaching, advising, and examining.
-Prospective PhD students will apply directly to one or more of the academic programs.
+The Scripps Institution of Oceanography PhD program is organized into three separate academic programs.
+Each is responsible for all graduate educational activities in its area, including teaching, advising, and examining.
+Prospective PhD students will apply directly to one or more.

 A graduate student's work normally will be concentrated in one of several curricular groups under one of the academic programs: